-The Powers & Kirchner Child Development Center (SWTJC Daycare) provides a positive and developmentally appropriate environment for your child to thrive!
-The center provides services for children from 12 months to 12 years.
-Parents are always free to visit the center at any time, we look forward to getting to know all of our families.
+Powers & Kirchner Child Development Center (SWTJC Daycare) provides a positive and developmentally appropriate environment for your child to thrive.
+The center provides services for children newborn to 12 years of age.
+Parents are always welcome to come by and visit the center at any time, we look forward to getting to know all of our families.